-If it is a RA responsible for review of assurance level 3 certificate applications and revocation requests, the RA shall undergo one external audit every year noting any CP / CPS non-compliance or exceptions and the actions taken to correct the deficiencies.
+The RA responsible for the verification of certificate requests or revocation shall undergo the external audit annually; record every non-compliance or exceptions with respect to the ePKI CP and this CPS; and take actions to correct the deficiencies.

-Before a dedicated RA establishes an interface with general RA, the Public Certificate Authority assigns personnel to conduct a site survey to check the implementation status of related security measures.
+Before a dedicated RA establishes an interface with general RA, PublicCA assigns personnel to conduct a site survey to check the implementation status of related security measures.

-If an organization or business under a dedicated RA is unable to undergo the above external audit due to regulations or other factors, the RA may state their exclusion from the scope of audit for that year in an audit report or management's assertions but CHT reserves the rights to conduct a compliance audit on whether or not the above RA is in compliance with the ePKI CP and this CPS to reduce any risk derived from any non-conformity.
+If an organization or business under a dedicated RA is unable to undergo the above external audit due to regulations or other factors, the RA may state their exclusion from the scope of audit for that year in an audit report or management's assertions but CHT reserves the rights to conduct a compliance audit on whether or not the above RA is in compliance with the ePKI CP and this CPS to reduce any risk derived from any nonconformity.
 CHT has the right the conduct the following (but not limited to) review and examination items to ensure the trustworthiness of PublicCA: